Loft conversions in the United Kingdom

 A loft conversion or an attic conversion is the process of transforming an empty attic space or loft into a functional room, typically used as a bedroom, office space, a gym, or storage space.
 Loft conversions are one of the most popular forms of home improvement in the United Kingdom as a result of their numerous perceived benefits.

 Another type of loft conversion is converting non-residential spaces (most commonly warehouses, docks, former factories or water towers) into habitable homes.
-This form of loft conversion has its origins in the USA.
-This form of loft first became popular in the SoHo section of New York City during the 1960s.
+This form of loft conversion has its origins in the USA during the 1960s.
 Artists created living spaces on the upper levels of obsolete industrial buildings, sometimes located in the heart of the city.
-In the pioneering period of lofts, most SoHo buildings were not zoned as residential and the lofts were being used illegally as living space.
-In 1971, New York City legalised the residential use of space in SoHo, and loft living became popular throughout the neighbourhood.
-Loft living spread to other previously industrial Manhattan neighbourhoods including TriBeCa, Chelsea and Greenwich Village.

 Feasibility

 The first stage of any loft conversion is a close inspection of the loft space to find out its exact dimensions and whether conversion is feasible.

 On entering the loft one needs to establish if there is adequate room under the ridge of the roof.
 A measurement of 2.3 metres is required to allow enough headroom, although you may find that you can still get a useful room from as little as 7 feet (2.1 metres), and there must be at least 2 metres clearance above the position of the access stairs.

 Due to the slope of the roof and the required access headroom, the feasibility of a loft conversion is dependent upon a minimum height of approximately 2.2 m (7 ft 6 in) measured from the joist to the apex.
 Providing that this requirement is met, most properties will likely possess the potential to have the loft space converted.